microsoft/dotnet-framework-docker/README.aspnet.md

 You can retrieve a list of all available tags for dotnet/framework/aspnet at https://mcr.microsoft.com/v2/dotnet/framework/aspnet/tags/list.
 <!--End of generated tags-->

-*Tags not listed in the table above are not unsupported.
+*Tags not listed in the table above are not supported.
 See the [Supported Tags Policy](https://github.com/microsoft/dotnet-framework-docker/blob/main/documentation/supported-tags.md).*

 # Version Compatibility